-Atrial refers to the atria (pleural of atrium) the top two chambers of the heart.
+Atrial refers to the atria (plural of atrium) the top two chambers of the heart.
 Fibrillation is the rapid, irregular and unsynchronised contraction of muscle fibers.

 In AF, the upper chambers of the heart do not pump all of the blood into the lower chambers creating an opportunity for a blood clot to form.
 If the clot breaks off, it can leave the heart and block an artery in the brain, causing a stroke.

 While some with AF have no symptoms, other experience feeling faint, shortness of breath, extreme fatigue, chest pain and heart palpitations.
 The risk of AF increases with age, but about half of those with AF are younger than 75 years old.

 AF and Stroke Risk

 People with AF are at a much higher risk of stroke.
 The risk can vary, depending on the age of the patient and the presence of other medical conditions such as hypertension, diabetes, heart failure, and whether the patient has already suffered a prior stroke.
 Most patients with AF, except those who are very young and have no other medical problems, require ongoing treatment to prevent strokes.

 Warfarin (an anticoagulant or a blood-thinning medication) is commonly given to those with AF to prevent blood clots and stroke.
 However, long-term warfarin can put some patients at an increased risk of bleeding complications.

 WATCHMAN FLX™ Implant — Non-Drug Alternative to Long-Term Warfarin